Zeioth/compiler.nvim/README.md

 ## How to use (Basic usage)
 This is what hapen when you select `build & run`, `build`, or `run` in the compiler:

-> compiler.nvim will look for the conventional entry point file for the current lenguage you are using.
+> compiler.nvim will look for the conventional entry point file for the current language you are using.
 To achieve this, it searches in your current working directory for the next files

 | Language | Default entry point | Default output |
 |--|--|--|